Jonathan-Rosewood/SEScripts/README.md

 The actual scripts that you load into the game are made by concatenating one or more modules.

-Which scripts to concatenate are defined by "spec" files.
+Modules can declare dependencies with a special comment at the top (starting with "//@").
+"Main" modules are declared with "//!" followed by the script name and form the root of each script.

 Modules can have optional "header" and "footer" (a misnomer) files, which are concatenated at different places.

 The concatenation order is defined as:

-  * Any and all -header.cs files, in order
+  * Any and all -header.cs files, in dependency order
-  * Any and all -footer.cs files, in reverse order
+  * Any and all -footer.cs files, in reverse dependency order
-  * All specified .cs files, in order
+  * All specified .cs files, in dependency order

 Modules are organized into directories as follows: